Christianity in Iran: The Bible in languages of Iran

 Armenian and Assyrian Christians use Bibles in their own languages.

 Multiple Persian translations and versions of the Bible have been translated in more recent times, although distribution of Christian literature in Persian is currently illegal.

 Portions of the Bible are translated into Azeri, Mazanderani, Gilaki, Bakhtiari, Luri, Kurdish (Kurmanji and Sorani).

+Freedom of religion

+In 2023, the country was given a score of zero out of four for religious freedom.

+In the same year, it was ranked as the eighth most difficult place in the world to be a Christian.